Two men have died since Saturday in the Racine County Jail

 RACINE — Two men have died in the Racine County Jail since Saturday, the Racine County Sheriff’s Office has reported.

-The first man was 22-year-old Ronquale Ditello-Scott Jr., for whom the cause of death has not been confirmed.
+The first man who died in the jail over the past week was 22-year-old Ronquale Ditello-Scott Jr. for whom the cause of death has not been confirmed.

-He was arrested at about 3 a.m.
-Saturday on suspicion of OWI in Waterford, was reported to have been sleeping in his holding cell that morning but then was found to be not breathing at about 8 a.m. and was confirmed dead at the jail, according to the Racine County Sheriff's Office.
+According to two women close to Ditello-Scott — McKayla Mackey, the mother of his 3-year-old daughter; and his fiancée, Heather Blersch, who is pregnant with Ditello-Scott’s second child, a son who is due in September — Ditello-Scott had spent time with friends in Milwaukee on Friday night before driving toward home in Whitewater.

-Ditello-Scott, of Whitewater, was a father of one who was engaged to be married.
-His second child is due in September.
+After receiving a report of a car “swerving in and out of its lane of travel” at about 2:30 a.m.
+Saturday, the Racine County Sheriff’s Office reported pulling over and arresting Ditello-Scott on suspicion of operating while intoxicated.
+Deputies reported finding “multiple forms of marijuana” and other “open intoxicants” in the vehicle.
+He allegedly admitted to having smoked marijuana before driving.

-The second man who died at the jail was Malcolm I. James, 27, Racine County Medical Examiner Michael Payne confirmed.
+The second man who died at the jail was Malcolm I. James, 27, Racine County Medical Examiner Michael Payne confirmed Wednesday afternoon.

 He was arrested Friday night by the Racine Police Department after he allegedly set his apartment building on fire during a mental health crisis; according to charging documents, he allegedly called police on himself, saying he didn’t want to die and that he “just didn’t know what to do.”